 We hide who we are.
 Brene Brown talks about this and likens shame to how a virus grows.
 When you put a disease or virus in a petri dish, put it in the dark, and it consumes the dish.
 However, when you bring it back into the light, it dissolves – the light heals it.
 This is the same with your shame – keeping it in the dark, it grows and multiplies behind a layer of secrecy.
 But, if you can bring it to the light and share how you feel, you can heal.

-We even hide our genuine emotions by labeling them with other emotions – we call fear, anger, we call fear, stress!
+We even hide our genuine emotions by labeling them with other emotions – we call fear, anger, we call fear stress!
 Fear is always one of three things: the fear of rejection, inadequacy, or powerlessness.
 So, whenever you see someone who is angry, you see one of those three fears coming through them.

 Many of us also simply feel numb – in fact, studies show that up to 70% of people don’t know what they feel and recall feelings of numbness.
-This numb feeling is simply a dissociation method because we cannot begin to deal with what we are truly feeling, so we’ve checked out and left our bodies.
+This numb feeling is simply a dissociation method because we cannot begin to deal with what we truly feel, so we’ve checked out and left our bodies.

 Solutions to Toxic Shame